BlazBlue: Continuum Shift: BlazBlue: Continuum Shift Extend

 BlazBlue: Continuum Shift Extend (originally titled BlazBlue: Continuum Shift II Plus) was announced for the PlayStation Vita at E3 2011, and was later confirmed to be slated for the PlayStation 3 and Xbox 360 as well.
 The game features an updated version of Calamity Trigger's Story Mode called Blazblue Calamity Trigger Reconstruction; the inclusion of Relius Clover as a playable character; four new stories for Platinum, Makoto, Valkenhayn, and Relius; a new Unlimited Mars game mode; hidden Distortion Drives for every playable character's Unlimited form; and further balance tweaks.
 In addition, the game also includes a new opening animation produced by Production I.G. as well as new theme song called "Sōkyū no Hikari" (蒼穹の光, Celestial Light) by Faylan.
 Aksys has also released Continuum Shift Extend internationally.

 A version for the game for the PlayStation Portable was released on May 31, 2012, in Japan.
 This version features an exclusive BBQ (BlazBlue Quiz) Mode not found in the other versions.
 However, while the other versions have full online play, the PSP version is limited to ad-hoc, with support for two to four players.
 On November 14, 2014, it was confirmed by Korean studio H2 Interactive that the game would be receiving a port to Valve's digital store, Steam, to be released on December 11, 2014, with online play intact, unlike the Steam port of Calamity Trigger which had the netplay removed possibly due to the game's usage of Games for Windows – Live.

 In Japan, BlazBlue: Continuum Shift Extend sold 3,982 copies on PSP.

 Reception

 Gaming Bus awarded the game a B+, citing as pros great tutorials, Abyss Mode, storyline, gameplay, difficulty adjustment, Stylish Mode makes game accessible to new players, online gameplay, a balanced versus mode, and the soundtrack.
-It did note, however, that Unlimited Mars isn't really accessible to new players, the game requires much faster reaction times than Marvel or Street Fighter, the learning curve can be a bit steep when learning to play against humans, and that the game will not appeal to those turned off by anime character designs.
+However, it did note that Unlimited Mars is unaccessible to new players, the game requires much faster reaction times than Marvel or Street Fighter, the learning curve can be a bit steep when learning to play against humans, and that the game will not appeal to those turned off by anime character designs.

+At the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated BlazBlue: Continuum Shift for "Fighting Game of the Year".